-Where allowed by the lowest floor levels of the buildings for which the sewer pipelines are laid, as well as the pitch and relief of the yard areas, the freezing of and frost damage to water and sewer pipelines laid down in the ground above the frost limit can be prevented by protecting the pipelines with thermal insulation.
+Where possible in terms of the lowest floor levels of the buildings for which sewer pipelines are being laid and the pitch and relief of yard areas, you can use thermal insulation material to protect the water and sewer pipelines laid in the ground above the frost limit and thus prevent freezing and frost damage.

 The thermal insulation and frost protection of water and sewer pipelines is based on the utilization of ground heat and the heat released by the pipelines.
 The insulation slows down the escape rate of heat in the wintertime and prevents the pipeline from freezing by maintaining the freezing zone at the location of the pipe above the crown of the pipe.
 This also prevents the ground from freezing and pipeline damage resulting from frost heave.

 Things to consider while designing frost protection include the climate conditions, soil conditions, and heat released from the pipeline.
 The insulation of pipelines is designed on the basis of the harshest winter experienced in the area, i.e., the maximum freezing index F50 occurring at least once every 50 years.